CloudReactor/cloudreactor-procwrapper/README.md

 ## Example Projects

-These projects contain sample Tasks that use this library to report their execution status and results to CloudReactor
+These projects contain sample Tasks that use this library to report their execution status and results to CloudReactor:

 * [cloudreactor-python-ecs-quickstart](https://github.com/CloudReactor/cloudreactor-python-ecs-quickstart)
 runs python code in a Docker container in AWS ECS Fargate (wrapped mode)